akirpaniou/LinuxBash/README.md

-# 5 Bash scripts in Linux.
+# 5 .txt Bash scripts in Linux.

 ## Sripts with $, pwd, if..elif, let.